RaspberryPI – Commands cheat sheet

 sudo power off

-After running the shutdown command, wait a few more seconds.
-Just as with Windows systems, it takes a moment for the system to complete all programs/processes.
-At the same time all possible writing processes are terminated.
+After executing the shutdown command, you should wait a few seconds.
+Just as with Windows systems, it takes a moment for the system to terminate all programs/processes.
+This also terminates any write processes.

 sudo = Super User Do

-This command can be set before any command and causes this command to execute as if the superUser "root" were executing it.
-For example, as a normal user, you could execute commands that would be used to access files that you, as a normal user, do not actually have access to.
+This command can be placed in front of any command and causes this command to be executed as if the superUser "root" would execute it.
+For example, as a normal user, you can execute commands that would access files that you do not have access to as a normal user.

-To be able to use sudo you have to be entitled to do so.
-This is determined in the file /etc/sudoers.
+To be able to use sudo, you must be authorized to do so.
+This is defined in the file /etc/sudoers.

 This command gives you the current temperature of the CPU.